HudoGriz/QTLspyer/README.md

     │   ├── annotation                  # Expects genome annotation (.gtf)
     │   ├── references                  # Expects genome references (.fasta & .vcf)
     │   └── sample_data                 # Expects sample read sequences (.fastq)
-    └── output
+    └── output                          # Output files
-        ├── aligned                     # Sequence alignment files location (.bam) ├── fastqc                      # FastQC Quality reports location (.html & .zip) ├── trimmed                     # Trimmed read sequences location (.fasqc) └── GATK                        # GATK tools for variant calling output location ├── VCFs                    # Germline Variant called files and their indexes (.vcf & .tbi) ├── nonfiltered             # SNPs selected out of variants and their indexes (.vcf & .idx) └── tables                  # VCF files transformed to tables (.snps.table)
+        ├── aligned                     # Aligned sequences (.bam)
+        ├── fastqc                      # FastQC Quality reports (.html & .zip)
+        ├── trimmed                     # Trimmed read sequences (.fasqc) └── GATK                        # Output of GATK tools ├── VCFs                    # Germline Variant files and their indexes (.vcf & .tbi) ├── nonfiltered             # Unfiltered SNPs selected out of variants and their indexes (.vcf & .idx) └── tables                  # VCF files transformed to tables (.snps.table)

-### Requirements and limitations
+## Requirements and limitations

-The variant calling pipeline is resource intensive.
+The most intensive step is the execution of the variant calling pipeline.
 The recommended specs are above 8GB of RAM.
 The minimum is 4GB.
 A CPU that allows multithreading is recommended.
-Benchmark processes with 1-3 GB `.fastq` samples took 2-4 hours on 32GB of RAM and 8 core processors.
+Benchmarking was performed on a computer with 32GB of RAM and a Intel i7 CPU (3.60Hz & 8 threads).
+Processing 1-3 GB `.fastq` samples took 2-4 hours.
 Samples between 5-10 GB can reach up to 15 hours.
 Make sure to have enough space on the hard drive.
-For every GB of input data we can expect on average 7 GB of output information.
+For every GB of input data we can expect on average 7 GB of output data.

 ## Resources